jrletner/FE_Lectures/JS_Mini_Project/class_code/class_01/README.md

 # Campus Club Manager — Class 1 (Completed)

-Morning Standup, 9:05 AM.
+## Conversation

-- Garrett: Quick status—where are we on the mini project?
+- Garrett: What are we kicking off today?
-- Codi: Done: we agreed on the idea and opened the workspace.
-Today: I’ll put together a simple page with a clear title and a spot for the rest to grow.
-Bootcamp’s all about starting small and keeping things tidy, so I’ll keep it clean and easy to read.
+- Codi: Morning standup — Done: opened the workspace.
+Today: get a clean page up with our title and an empty spot for clubs, and prove JS is wired with a tiny console message.
 Blockers: none.
+Bootcamp lesson I’ll use: start tiny and keep it visible.
 - Garrett: Perfect.
-Let’s get that first page showing so people see something real.
+Let’s get something real on screen.

 ## Codi’s requirements (from our chat)

 - Create `index.html`, `styles.css`, and `app.js` in the same folder.
+- Add a header with the title “Campus Club Manager” and a short subtitle.
+- Add an empty section with id `club-info` where clubs will render later.
-- Link CSS and JS correctly; no 404s.
-Add a tiny console.log so we see JS running.
+- Link `styles.css` and `app.js` correctly; no 404s.
-- Put a visible header/title and a clean main area for future features.
-- Run with VS Code Live Server so paths and modules behave over http.
+- In `app.js`, log a short “setup complete” message so we know JS runs.

 ## Codi’s user stories

-- As a visitor, I can open the site and see a clear title so I know I’m in the right place.
+- As a visitor, I see a clear app title at the top of the page.
-- As a visitor, I see a simple main area reserved for future content.
-- As a developer, CSS/JS are linked without errors so setup is dependable.
-- As a developer, I see a console message on load so the JS pipeline is confirmed.
+- As a developer, I see a console message on load that confirms JavaScript is connected.
+- As a developer, there’s a dedicated `#club-info` area ready for future content.

 ## What good looks like

+- Title and subtitle are visible.
+- The `#club-info` section exists (it’s empty for now).
+- The console shows: “Class 1 setup complete.
+Ready for Class 2!”.
-- Page is served via Live Server and loads with no console errors.
+- No console errors.
-- Header/title is visible; basic styles are applied.
-- JS prints a single console message on load (proof of wiring).
-- CSS/JS links resolve (no 404s in Network tab).

-## Morning debrief (bootcamp tie‑in)
+## Afternoon debrief (bootcamp tie‑in)

-- Codi: I’m pumped—we solved it just like we practiced in bootcamp: set the table first.
-Clean scaffold, HTML for the bones, CSS for the look, JS for behavior, and run it over http so links just work.
-Love seeing the basics click.
-- Garrett: Right, my ask was “a page that opens and doesn’t look broken.”
-With the basic files linked and Live Server running, I get a neat title, working styles, and a console ping that proves JS is wired.
-That solves today’s need perfectly.
+- Codi: This is the bootcamp move—keep it tiny, real, and visible.
+Now we have clean bones to build on.
+- Garrett: That nails it—clear title, JS wired, and a place for clubs next class.